 Look carefully in later episodes of the first season, though, and you’ll see that in wide shots, Clarissa's foot-long "security alligator" looks a lot more stiff.
 “He didn’t last past the first season, because cutting away to Elvis became really boring,” Kriegman laughs.
 "He’s just sitting there.
 We’d have some guy take Elvis footage and we’d try to use it later, but it was just really [like]: ‘Do we really have to cut away to Elvis?
 He’s not the most interesting thing in this show.’
 It’s amazing how much Elvis was the foremost thing in people’s minds, because Elvis existed for like six episodes or something.”

 When Kriegman needed a theme song for Clarissa, he went to his friend Rachel Sweet, who came up with the iconic theme song we all have stuck in our heads.
 “I did not give her any direction,” he says.
 “She came up with ‘na na na na na na.’
 ‘Way cool’ she must have gotten from the show in some way.”

 During the first season, the opening title sequence looked much different than the one you probably remember (which you can see above).
 “There were these jump cuts of her doing things like being a monster, being a ballerina, playing basketball,” Kriegman says.
 “I just changed it because she was very young—they all were—in the original sequence, and I thought I could do something a little cooler.”
-(You can see screen grabs from the original opening sequence here.)

 10. THE SHOW REVERSED THE TYPICAL SITCOM FORMAT.